google sheets

 T.TEST uses the data in range1 and range2 to compute a non-negative test and returns the probability of a higher t-statistic value assuming the samples are from populations with the same mean.

-Performing a t-test in Google Sheets can be simplified with the right tools.
+Performing a t-test in Google Sheets can be complex and time-consuming.